 - EEA countries (Iceland, Liechtenstein and Norway — if opted-in for the programme)

 - associated countries (countries associated to the funding programme by paying a contribution — list differs for each programme).

 Please be aware, however, that almost all programmes have additional criteria, which widen or narrow the group of entities that can apply.
 Some programmes are open to participants from the entire world (e.g. Horizon Europe) others are deliberately restricted to EU countries only (e.g. EDF).

 In addition, the situation can be different from call to call even within a programme.
 It is therefore very important to carefully look at the call conditions.

-Moreover, all participants (Beneficiaries, Affiliated Entities and Associated Partners) must be registered in the Participant Register and (by the time the grant is signed) be validated by the Central Validation Service (Beneficiaries and Affiliated Entities).
+Moreover, participants must be registered in the Participant Register (mandatory for Beneficiaries, Affiliated Entities and Associated Partners) and be validated by the Central Validation Service by the time the grant is signed (mandatory for Beneficiaries and Affiliated Entities).

 Multi-participant or mono-participant actions